Gabriella439/grace/README.md

 ### Imports

+Grace has two ways to import expressions from other sources: Filepath-based imports and imports using URIs.

+#### Imports from files

 You can import a Grace subexpression stored within a separate file by referencing the file's relative or absolute path.